Retroreflective Sheetings Used for Sign Faces

 - Type I, also known as Engineer Grade:

-Basic reflective sheeting, made up of very small glass beads enclosed in a translucent pigmented substrate.
+Basic reflective sheeting, made up of either very small glass beads enclosed in a translucent pigmented substrate or a dual-layer prismatic sheeting with moderate retroreflectivity.
 Has no distinctive identifying pattern, other than, of course, it reflects.
 This material is one of the most durable (in its ability to withstand rough handling) of all the sign sheeting products.
 Generally regarded to have a seven year service life.
-Produced by Avery-Dennison (T-1000 series), 3M (Scotchlite Engineer Grade 2200 and 3200), Nippon Carbide (Nikkalite Engineering Grade 7100 and 8100), and American Decal (Adcolite 180 and 280).
+Rendered functionally obsolete for most sign use by 2009 MUTCD requirements for minimum retroreflectivity levels, but still used for highway advertising, vehicle graphics, and utility-grade reflectivity.

 - Type II, also known as Super Engineer Grade:

 Similar to Type I, except it uses larger glass beads, providing about twice the level of reflectivity of Type I sheeting.
-This sheeting can be identified by small trademarks which are screened into the sheeting (stars for Nikkalite, small As for Avery, etc.).
-Cost is less than twice that of Type I. Generally regarded to have a ten year service life.
-Produced by Nippon Carbide (Super Engineering Grade 17000 and 18000), Avery-Dennison (T-2000 series), and Kiwalite (Extra Engineer Grade).
+This sheeting can be identified by small trademarks which are screened into the sheeting (varying by manufacturer).
+Generally regarded to have a ten year service life.
+Also used for vehicle graphics.

 - Type III, also known as High Intensity:

 This sheeting is know as an "encapsulated lens" sheeting, made of 2 layers - an outer translucent pigmented layer, and an inner reflective layer faced with glass beads.
 The two layers are connected by a lattice, hence its distinctive 'honeycomb' appearance, where the lattice pattern varies by manufacturer for easy identification.
-This is currently the minimum recommended sheeting for ADOT regulatory, warning, and marker signs.
-Cost is about twice that of Type I. Generally regarded to have a ten year service life.
-Produced by 3M (Scotchlite High Intensity Grade 2870 and 3870), Avery Dennison (T-5000 series), Nippon Carbide (Ultra Lite Grade II), Kiwalite (22000), ATSM (High Intensity) and LG Chem (LG Lite).
+Generally regarded to have a ten year service life.
+Rendered functionally obsolete by lower-cost alternatives such as Type IV.

 - Type IV:

 This is also a multi-layer sheeting, except that the reflective layer is made of microscopic cube-corner reflectors instead of glass beads - known as a "microprismatic" layer.
-This sheeting can be distinguished by the pattern of small "squares" superimposed upon a hexagonal lattice grid.
-This sheeting is about seven times as bright as Type I. Cost is comparable to type III.
+This sheeting can be distinguished by a pattern of small squares or bars superimposed upon the lattice grid.
 Generally regarded to have a ten year service life.
-Produced by 3M (Scotchlite High Intensity Prismatic Grade 3930), Avery Dennison (T-5900 and T-6000 series), and Nippon Carbide (Crystal Grade 92000 series).

 - Type V:

 This sheeting is made of a metallized microprismatic material.
-Used in delineators and raised pavement markers.
-Cost is about 5 1/2 times that of Type I. Generally regarded to have a five year service life.
-Produced by Reflexite (type AP-1000 and AR-1000).
+Used in delineators, raised pavement markers, and other applications requiring flexibility and durability.
+Generally regarded to have a five year service life.

 - Type VI:

 A vinyl backed microprismatic material.
 This sheeting differs from all other types by being composed of a flexible vinyl cloth, allowing it to be used for clothing and roll-up signs.
-Cost is about 6 times that of Type I. Generally regarded to have a two year service life.
-Produced by Reflexite (High Performance and Super Bright), 3M (RS20, RS30, 3840 series), and Avery Dennison (WU-6014).
+Generally regarded to have a two year service life, depending on handling and use.

 - Type VII:

 This is also a microprismatic sheeting.
 This can be distinguished by the diamond-shaped lattice separating the sheeting layers, and a "coarse" grain to the microprisms.
-This sheeting is about fourteen times brighter than Type I at shallow viewing angles.
+This sheeting provides high retroreflectivity levels at shallow viewing angles.
 Cost is about 5 times that of Type I. Generally regarded to have a ten year service life.
-Produced by 3M (Diamond Grade LDP Series).

 - Type VIII:

 Also a microprismatic sheeting similar in design to Type VII and IX, but with distinguishing characteristics similar to Type IV.
-This sheeting is about six times brighter than Type I. Cost is about 5 times that of Type I. Generally regarded to have a ten year service life.
-Produced by Avery Dennison (T-7000 MVP series), Nippon Carbide (Crystal Grade 92000 series), and 3M (Diamond Grade NAP Series).
+Generally regarded to have a ten year service life.

 - Type IX:

 A microprismatic sheeting very similar to Type VII, distinguished from Type VII by the "fine" grain of the microprisms.
-This sheeting is about six times brighter than Type I. Cost is about 5 times that of Type I. Generally regarded to have a ten year service life.
-Produced by 3M (Diamond Grade VIP Series) and Avery Dennison (T-9500 series).
+This sheeting provides relatively high retroreflectivity levels at a wider range of viewing angles.
+Generally regarded to have a ten year service life.

 - Type X: